-SAILING-America's Cup gets under way with one-boat race
+Sailing-America's Cup gets under way with one-boat race

 Ellison, who won the cup in 2010 and with it the right to set the rules for this year's race, hoped to make the 162-year-old competition more accessible to everyday sports fans and push the boundaries of high-tech boat design.

-The result was a competition featuring 72-foot lightweight twin-hulled boats made of carbon fiber, with hard "wing" mainsails.
-Called AC72s, the huge catamarans have the ability to lift up out of the water on hydrofoils, but criticism has grown that the boats are dangerous and hard to maneuver in San Francisco Bay's heavy winds and rip currents.
+The result was a competition featuring 72-foot lightweight twin-hulled boats made of carbon fibber, with hard "wing" mainsails.
+Called AC72s, the huge catamarans have the ability to lift up out of the water on hydrofoils, but criticism has grown that the boats are dangerous and hard to manoeuvre in San Francisco's Bay's heavy winds and rip currents.

+"The people really hurt by this are the fans, who have waited for more than two years to see the first race in these spectacular AC72 catamarans," said Stephen Barclay, the CEO of the America's Cup Authority, in a news release on Saturday in response to Luna Rossa's refusal to race.

 Meanwhile, the fourth competitor in the regatta, Sweden's Artemis, was left unable to participate in the Louis Vuitton races after its boat was destroyed.
 It is working to get a second AC72 ready and hopes to join the competition later in the summer, but warned on Friday that it would be forced out of the competition if the rule changes were rolled back.